 The fair value of the equity-settled share-based payment plan is determined using the Black-Scholes model on the grant date.
 Measurement inputs include the share price on the measurement date, the exercise price of the instrument, expected volatility, weighted average expected life of the instrument, expected dividends, expected forfeiture rate, and the risk-free interest rate.
 The impact of service and non-market vesting conditions is not taken into account in determining fair value.
-The compensation expense of the equity-settled awards is recognized in the consolidated statement of earnings over the graded vesting period, where the fair value of each tranche is recognized over its respective vesting period.
+The compensation expense of the equity-settled awards is recognized in the consolidated statement of (loss) earnings over the graded vesting period, where the fair value of each tranche is recognized over its respective vesting period.

 For cash-settled share-based payment plans, the compensation expense is determined based on the fair value of the liability incurred at each reporting date until the award is settled.
-The fair value of the liability is measured using the Black-Scholes model, taking into consideration the terms and conditions attached to each grant and the extent to which the employees have rendered service to date.
+The fair value of compensation expense is calculated by multiplying the number of units expected to vest with the fair value of one unit as of grant date based on the market price of the Company's common shares.
+Until the liability is settled, the Company re-mesures the fair value of the liability at the end of each reporting period and at the date of settlement, with any changes in fair value recognized in income for the period.